-- Satisfactory annual review. - Maintain minimum GPA requirements of 3.0 overall. - Faces no academic integrity issues. - Satisfactorily fulfills the GRA/GTA duties. - Successful completion of comprehensive exam.
+- Satisfactory annual review. - Maintain minimum GPA requirements of 3.0 overall. - Faces no academic integrity issues. - Satisfactorily fulfills the GRA/GTA duties. - Successful completion of comprehensive exam and other milestones previously listed.

 If a student loses their good standing in the program, a number of actions may be recommended by the ACC, the Program Director, and/or the College Administration.
 These include, but are not limited to, (1) formal warning and a remedial plan, (2) stoppage of funding, (3) academic probation, and (4) dismissal from the Ph.D. program.
 The action recommended will depend on the severity of the issue.
-Two semesters of lack of timely progress can lead to dismissal from the program.
+If any such action is taken the student will be notified within two weeks of ACC's decision.
+Two semesters of lack of timely progress may lead to dismissal from the program.